Why Study Hospitality Management?

 What are the benefits of concurrent studying?+

-What are the benefits of concurrent studying?Kenvale College's Combined Advanced Diploma of Hospitality Management and Events Management provides a pathway for graduates to work as senior managers in any sector of the hospitality and events industry, including tourism and travel, hospitality, sport, cultural and community.
+What are the benefits of concurrent studying?Kenvale College's Packaged Advanced Diploma of Hospitality Management and Events Management provides a pathway for graduates to work as senior managers in any sector of the hospitality and events industry, including tourism and travel, hospitality, sport, cultural and community.

 While hospitality and events are distinct industries, you might be surprised at how much overlap there is between the two.
 After all, when you run an event, there are always elements of hospitality - you need to deliver exceptional customer service, and serve food and beverages to attendees.